 Over time, the damage to the neurotransmitters can be severe and irreversible.

-There are a few ways that nicotine and smoking cause or worsen that ringing in your ears.
+There are a few ways that nicotine and smoking cause or worsen the ringing in your ears.

 First, nicotine narrows your blood vessels and increases your blood pressure.
 No matter if you’re smoking it, chewing it or vaping it.